 Yes.
-As of 2022, there were at least seven insurers offering short-term health insurance in Oklahoma.
+There are at least seven insurers offering short-term health insurance in Oklahoma.

-As of November 1, 2019, short-term health insurance in Oklahoma was sanctioned by the state to follow federal maximum duration rules.
+As of November 1, 2019, short-term health insurance in Oklahoma was allowed to follow federal maximum duration rules.
 That means plans are allowed to have initial terms of up to 364 days, and total short-term plan duration, including renewals, of up to 36 months.
 This is clarified in Oklahoma Title 36, Section 4419.

 Prior to November 2019, however, Oklahoma law limited short-term health insurance plans to six months and prohibited renewal.